 I tossed the shovelful of sand.
 Neither of us needed to say more.
 It was good, having Roy with me.
 Roy understood.

-That first night, Roy and I crouched in our foxhole, side by side but facing in opposite directions, so my knees were near Roy's shoulder and vice-versa.
+That first night, Roy and I crouched in our foxhole, side by side but facing in opposite directions, so my knee was pushed against Roy’s shoulder and vice-versa.
 The water crept nearly chest high.
+Heavy drops fell like bullets, causing the water in the foxhole to splash.
 We two desert boys had heard tales of rain like this.

 “Ouu.
 Noah.”
 I hesitated.
 “I’d volunteer to board his ark right now.”